mssola/terraform/contrib/libvirt/README.md

 `k8s-setup` is called with the following flags:

-- The `salt_dir` points to a local copy of [k8s-salt](https://gitlab.suse.de/docker/k8s-salt).
-This is helpful if you are also messing with the `k8s-salt` repository.
-The local copy of `k8s-salt` is supposed to be on the same directory as your local `k8s-terraform` copy.
+- The `salt_dir` points to a local copy of [kubic-project/salt](https://github.com/kubic-project/salt).
+This is helpful if you are also messing with the `kubic-project/salt` repository.
+The local copy of `kubic-project/salt` is supposed to be on the same directory as your local `k8s-terraform` copy.
 If that's not the case, you can provide the `SALT_PATH` environment variable.
 - The path to the image to be used is taken from the `IMAGE_PATH` environment variable.
-If this is not defined, a SLE12 image will be downloaded and used.
+If this is not defined, an openSUSE image will be downloaded and used.
 - All nodes are given 2GiB of RAM memory by default.
 We consider this to be a good default for regular deployments.
 You can change that with the `MASTER_MEMORY` and `MINION_MEMORY` environment variables.